Antonia brainAntonia Hamilton's lab for Social Cognition

 Current Research

 In all our everyday interactions with other people, we watch their movements and rapidly decide how best to respond.
 Is that child going to knock over the water glass?
 Should I copy how the teacher moves her pen?
-Does the girl at the bar like looking at me?
+Does the person at the bar like looking at me?

 Social interaction is critical to our everyday lives.
 A better scientific theory of how we understand and respond to other people will have benefits for many fields, including